taufik-nurrohman/markdown/README.md

 ### Emphasis

-The CommonMark’s [emphasis and strong emphasis specifications][commonmark/em] almost drove me crazy!
+CommonMark’s [emphasis and strong emphasis specifications][commonmark/em] almost drove me crazy!
 Implementing that level of strictness would slow the project down even more towards a stable release.
 I actually understand [the parsing strategy][commonmark/appendix] very well, but turning it into a minimal PHP code just feels so hard for me.
-Using regular expression method alone does not do the trick, and the [source code][git/commonmark.js] of the JavaScript implementation for CommonMark gives me no clue other than telling me to write even more complicated emphasis parser.
+Using regular expression method alone does not do the trick, and the [source code][git/commonmark.js] of the JavaScript implementation for CommonMark gives me no clue other than telling me to implement even more complicated emphasis parser.

 [commonmark/appendix]: https://spec.commonmark.org/0.31.2#appendix-a-parsing-strategy
 [commonmark/em]: https://spec.commonmark.org/0.31.2#emphasis-and-strong-emphasis